aleury/screenshot-service/README.md

 # screenshot-service

-Screenshot service built with Puppeteer.
+Screenshot is built with Puppeteer.